 Being caught for drink driving can be a very sobering experience!
-You may find that your licence is taken from you on the spot by the Police and that you face the very real prospect of trying to manage everyday tasks without being able to drive.
+You may find that your licence is taken from you on the spot by the Police and that you face the genuine prospect of trying to manage everyday tasks without being able to drive.

 Some people face losing their job if their licence is cancelled.
-Others need their licence to get to work, help loved ones with medical needs or to drive young children to school or other activities.
-Even the grocery shopping seems impossible without a licence.
+Others need their licence to work, help loved ones with medical needs or drive young children to school or other activities.
+Even grocery shopping seems impossible without a licence.

 You may not be aware that the Courts view drink driving as a serious criminal offence.
-The Courts often deal with these offences severely, and the penalties imposed can have a significant impact on people’s lives.
+The Courts often deal with these offences severely, and the penalties imposed can significantly impact people’s lives.

 If you are caught driving over the limit or DUI, you will have to go to Court.
-If convicted by the Court of a drink driving charge. you will lose your licence, will have to pay a fine, have a criminal record and you may face imprisonment.
+If convicted by the Court of a drink driving charge, you will lose your licence, will have to pay a fine, have a criminal record and may face imprisonment.